MV Agusta 250B: Arno 166 GT

 The Arno 166 GT was fitted with a new design of engine.
 Only the oil pump and gearbox, which came from the then current 125, were not new components.
 The wet-sump, OHV, parallel twin engine had a bore and stroke of 46.5 x 49 mm.
 The barrels and cylinder head were cast in alloy.
-Breathing through two Dell'Orto MA 15B carburettors, the engine produced 12 bhp (9kW).
+Breathing through two Dell'Orto MA 15B carburettors, the engine produced 12 bhp (9 kW).

 The frame followed MV's usual practice of using tubes for the front sections and pressed steel at the rear.
 Instead of the usual cradle, the frame was an open loop type, with no frame members below the engine.
 The machine was styled as a sports machine with clip-on handlebars and a humped Radaelli seat.
 Ceriani forks and Grimeca drum brakes were fitted.

 Five engines were built, two for bench testing and three built into bikes for road testing.
 Top speed was claimed to be 122 km/h (76 mph).